DataGrip/mongo-jdbc-driver/README.md

 # MongoDb JDBC Driver

-This is an open source JDBC Driver for MongoDb used inside [DbSchema Database Designer](http://www.dbschema.com) DbSchema is an interactive diagram designer with relational data explorer, visual query builder, random data generator, forms and reports and many other tools.
+This is an open source JDBC Driver for MongoDb used inside [DbSchema](http://www.dbschema.com) Database Designer.
+DbSchema is an interactive diagram designer with relational data explorer, visual query builder, random data generator, forms and reports and many other tools.

 ## Download Binary